sindarksoul/BestOfTheBest/README.md

    - Decodes Base64 files
    - Extracts and compiles credentials from valid `.txt` files
    - Deletes unneeded `.txt` files from root
-3. Runs `dline.py` for post-processing
+3. Runs `dline.exe` for post-processing
 4. Writes all logs to designated files
 5. Exits cleanly once all tasks are done